mideind/EmblaFlutterApp/README.md

 to negotiate a custom license.
 This applies for instance if you want to include or use this software, in part or in full, in other software that is not licensed under GNU GPLv3 or other compatible licenses.

+The Embla logo, icon and other images are Copyright (C) Miðeind ehf. and may not be used without permission.